Real Estate

 Squatters' Rights Law

 Squatters’ rights law (adverse possession law) protects individuals who occupy properties without the owner's consent.
+Property owners must also know their rights and be able to defend themselves and their loved ones once they feel insecure in their territory.

 This real estate guide explains squatters' rights, the conditions to obtain them, and landlords' rights to evict squatters from their property.